Ignacio Ortiz: Career

-Recognition for his work includes first place at the Salón de Noviembre de Arte in 1962, membership in the Royal Union of Swedish Painters since 1969 and an award at a drawing competition in Barcelona, Spain.
-He is also a member of the Salón de la Plástica Mexicana and in 2005, the Museo Metropolitano of Monterrey gave him an award for his life’s work and contributions to the culture of Monterrey in 2005.
+He received various awards and recognitions, including first place at the Salón de Noviembre de Arte in 1962, a "Miró" drawing award in Barcelona, honorary membership in the Royal Union of Swedish Painters starting in 1969, recognition from the government of Nuevo León, recognition from the Secretariat of Education and Culture for his contributions to Nuevo León art, and a diploma from the Universidad Autónoma de Nuevo León.
+He was a member of the Salón de la Plástica Mexicana.
+In 2005 the Museo Metropolitano of Monterrey honored him with an award for his life's work and cultural contributions.